openshift/enhancements/enhancements/microshift/disabling-storage-components.md

 ## Operational Aspects of API Extensions

-With only LVMS deployed, the cluster overhead is increased by roughly 150Mb and 0.1% CPU.
-Deployment of the csi-snapshotter consumes an additional 50Mb and >0.1% CPU.
-These are taken at system idle and represent the lowest likely resource consumption.
+With LVMS and the CSI components deployed, the cluster overhead is increased by roughly 50Mb and 0.1% CPU.
+Though comparatively small by OCP standards, 50Mb of memory is a non-trivial amount on far-edge devices.

 ## Support Procedures